carolynvs/cfp/cfp/2019-kubecon-us-cnab-use-cases.md

 # Title (75)
-Cloud Native Applications are more than just Kubernetes, deal with it!
+Cloud Native Applications Are More Than Just Kubernetes, Deal With It!

 ## Description (900)
 Can you deploy your entire app from scratch with a Helm install?
 Or do you